adithya-s-k/AI-Engineering.academy/docs/AIBreakDown/TRM/README.md

 - **Environmental impact**: Smaller models use less energy for training and inference
 - **Scientific understanding**: Simpler models are easier to analyze and understand

-The key lesson isn't "small models are always better" (they're not).
-It's "match your model architecture to your problem structure and data regime."
-For grid-based reasoning with 1K examples, TRM's architecture is near-optimal.
-For general text understanding with billions of examples, LLMs remain superior.
+The lesson here isn't "small models are always better."
+They're not.
+The lesson is "match your architecture to your problem."
+For grid-based reasoning with 1K examples?
+TRM is near-optimal.
+For general text understanding with billions of examples?
+LLMs win.

-TRM shows us that the future of AI isn't just about scaling - it's about understanding problem structure and designing architectures that exploit that structure efficiently.
-That's a lesson worth learning regardless of your compute budget.
+TRM shows us that the future of AI isn't just "make it bigger."
+It's about understanding what you're trying to solve and designing something that actually fits that problem.
+That's true whether you've got hundreds of GPUs or just one.

+And honestly?
+I think that's a more interesting direction than just throwing more compute at everything.

 ---